transcend-io/terragrunt-atlantis-config/README.md

 This tool creates Atlantis YAML configurations for Terragrunt projects by:

 - Finding all `terragrunt.hcl` in a repo
-- Evaluating their "dependency" and "terraform" source blocks to find their dependencies
+- Evaluating their `dependency`, `terraform`, `locals`, and other source blocks to find their dependencies
 - Creating a Directed Acyclic Graph of all dependencies
 - Constructing and logging YAML in Atlantis' config spec that reflects the graph